cybergarage/puzzledb-go/doc/plugin-concept.md

 </tbody>
 </table>

-- Distributed: Indicates whether the plug-in service supports distributed operation.
-The non-distributed plug-ins are provided for standalone operation or for internal testing of PuzzleDB.
+- Distributed: Whether the plugin supports distributed operation (non‑distributed ones serve standalone or testing use cases).

-- Dependency: Indicates other plug-in service types required to run the plug-in service.
+- Dependency: Other plugin types required for activation.

-## Plug-In Interfaces
+## Plugin Interfaces

-PuzzleDB defines the plug-in categories and interfaces based on the following concepts.
+PuzzleDB defines plugin categories and interfaces as follows.

-### System Plug-Ins
+### System Plugins

-System plug-ins are used to manage the PuzzleDB system.
-They are used to manage the configuration data, synchronization, and coordination of distributed PuzzleDB nodes.
-System plug-ins are used to manage and synchronize the distributed PuzzleDB nodes.
+System plugins manage configuration, synchronization, and coordination of distributed PuzzleDB nodes.

-Unlike other plugins, system plugins are always activated as default plugins.
-Some, such as the gRPC plugin, work independently, while others, such as the Actor service, depend on other plugins to function.
+These are always activated by default.
+Some (e.g., gRPC) are independent; others (e.g., Actor) depend on additional plugins.

 ### Query Interface

-Redis, MongoDB, and MySQL are popular database management systems, each with its own communication protocol for handling database queries.
-These protocols enable clients to interact with the database server, performing various operations such as inserting, updating, retrieving, or deleting data.
+Redis, MongoDB, MySQL, and PostgreSQL each use distinct wire protocols for handling queries.
+PuzzleDB’s query interface aims to support any database protocol with a minimal abstraction.

-PuzzleDB defines the query interface to support any database protocol such as Redis, MongoDB, and MySQL protocols.
-The query interface is kept to a minimal specification to support a wide variety of database protocols.
+The abstraction is intentionally minimal to ease implementation of additional protocols.

 ### Storage Interface

-PuzzleDB defines the storage interface as an ordered key-value store, similar to early Google Spanner and FoundationDB.
-PuzzleDB expects its storage plugin components to be implemented based on an ordered key-value store, in contrast to unordered hash-like key-value stores found in MongoDB and Cassandra.
-The implementation should be based on ACID-compliant ordered key-value stores.
+The storage interface is an ACID‑compliant ordered key‑value abstraction (similar to early Spanner / FoundationDB), enabling efficient range operations and strong consistency.

-FoundationDB and early Google Spanner utilize ordered key-value stores to support their unique features and capabilities in managing large-scale distributed databases.
-By organizing the keys in a sorted manner, these databases can optimize storage, retrieval, and update operations.
-This ordered structure also enables the databases to maintain consistency and achieve high performance in distributed environments.
+Ordered storage optimizes range scans, point lookups, and transactional workloads in large‑scale distributed environments.

-Ordered key-value stores are a fundamental component of the storage layers in distributed databases like FoundationDB and Google Spanner.
-By maintaining keys in a sorted order, these systems can efficiently handle range queries and optimize various operations in large-scale distributed environments.
+Maintaining keys in sorted order enables efficient range queries and predictable performance.

 ### Coordinator Interface

-Coordinator services, such as Zookeeper and etcd, are distributed systems that play a crucial role in managing the configuration data, synchronization, and coordination of distributed applications.
-They are designed to handle the challenges of maintaining consistency and ensuring high availability in distributed environments.
+Coordinator plugins integrate external services (ZooKeeper, etcd, Consul) for cluster membership, leader election, and distributed state.

-The coordinator service provides distributed synchronization and coordination for PuzzleDB nodes.
-It is used to manage the distributed PuzzleDB nodes and synchronize the states of the nodes.
-The coordinator service plug-in is used to manage and synchronize the distributed PuzzleDB nodes.
+They provide synchronization and coordination primitives for PuzzleDB nodes.

 ### Tracer Interface

-Distributed tracing is a monitoring technique for analyzing and troubleshooting distributed systems like microservices and cloud-based applications.
-It tracks requests as they flow through various services, identifying bottlenecks and performance issues.
-Unique trace IDs tag requests, and spans represent each step in the request lifecycle.
-Visualization tools display interactions between components, aiding in issue detection and system optimization.
-Distributed tracing is essential for modern software systems, helping improve performance and reliability.
+Tracing plugins implement distributed trace collection (e.g., OpenTelemetry, OpenTracing) for end‑to‑end request analysis and latency diagnostics.

-PuzzleDB defines the tracer service interface to support any distributed tracing protocol such as OpenTracing and OpenTelemetry.
-The tracer interface is kept to a minimal specification to support a wide variety of tracer protocols.
+The tracer interface is minimal to facilitate implementation of diverse tracing backends.

 ### Metrics Interface

-Metric service is a tool or platform used for collecting, storing, and analyzing metric data.
-Metric data is time-series data that describes the behavior and performance of a system or application over time.
-Metric services allow organizations to monitor their systems and applications in real-time, gain insights into performance trends, and detect and troubleshoot issues.
+Metrics plugins collect, store, and export time‑series performance data for monitoring and alerting.

-PuzzleDB defines the metrics service interface to support any metrics servicel such as Prometheus and Graphite.
-The metrics interface is kept to a minimal specification to support a wide variety of metrics services.
+The metrics interface is minimal to enable integration with systems like Prometheus or Graphite.

 ## References